Historians: No, to removing Jefferson, Washington monuments. Yes, to contextualizing them.

-Some declared Bowser an anti-American Marxist who was trying to erase history; others complained that the report should count as an illegal contribution to President Trump’s re-election campaign.
+Some declared Bowser an anti-American Marxist who was trying to erase history; others complained that the report should count as an illegal contribution to President Trump’s reelection campaign.
+After a torrent of criticism, including from the White House, the Bowser administration removed the federal sites from the report’s recommendations Tuesday night.

 But what about actual historians?
 Are those who have devoted their lives to the study of our slave-owning founders and their monuments similarly outraged?

-In a word, no. Thanks largely to the third word in the report’s recommendation: “Contextualize.”
+In a word, no. Thanks largely to that third word: “Contextualize.”

 “Contextualizing these monuments makes perfect sense,” said historian and Thomas Jefferson biographer Annette Gordon-Reed, in an email.
-“Removal, particularly of the Washington [Monument] and Jefferson Memorials, does not make sense given the formative role they both played in the founding of the United States.”
+“Removal, particularly of the Washington [Monument] and Jefferson Memorials, does not make sense, given the formative role they both played in the founding of the United States.”

-“I see plenty of space for additions on or alongside the otherwise nondescript Washington Monument,” said historian Alexis Coe, author of a recent best-selling biography of the first president.
+“I see plenty of space for additions on or alongside the otherwise nondescript Washington Monument,” wrote historian Alexis Coe, author of a recent best-selling biography of the first president.
 “I welcome, with a standing ovation, any proposal that calls for an uniform evaluation of all monuments and holds them to a standard.”

 The report also evaluated dozens of schools and government buildings named after other slave-owning presidents, including James Monroe, Andrew Jackson and John Tyler, “Star Spangled Banner” songwriter Francis Scott Key and founder Benjamin Franklin.
-(Franklin enslaved people as a young man, though he became an outspoken abolitionist in his later years.)
+(Franklin enslaved people when he was a young man, though he became an outspoken abolitionist in his later years.)

 Trump has repeatedly criticized the removal of Confederate statues, warning that those who want to take them down want to “erase our heritage” and wouldn’t stop at Confederate figures.